mcore1976/cc1101-tool/README.md

     setappendstatus <mode>       // When enabled, two status bytes will be appended to the payload of the packet.
 The status bytes contain RSSI and LQI values, as well as CRC OK.

     getrssi                      // Shows radio quality information about last received RF data frame.

+    scan <start freq> <end freq> // Scan frequency range for the highest signal and display results

     rx                           // Enable or disable printing of received RF packets on serial terminal.